Characterization of field cage and cathode for low radioactivity operation with the CYGNO experiment: Results

 The right panel of Figure \ref{img_results_short} shows the measured diffusion values $\sigma^2$ on the y-axis as a function of the source position on the x-axis.
 Data only with z larger than 10 cm was utilized as the constant term and possibly space charge effect on the GEM holes can modify the shape of the $^{55}$Fe signal \cite{pinci2025gem}.
 A linear fit performed on the data to extract the diffusion parameter $\xi$.
 The result of the P1 and P3 configuration are respectively $ \xi_{\text{P1}} = (108 \pm 3) \frac{\mu\text{m}}{\sqrt{\text{cm}}} $ and $\xi_{\text{P3}} = (111 \pm 5) \frac{\mu\text{m}}{\sqrt{\text{cm}}} $.
 The two values are compatible with each other and with the expected value attained with the Garfield simulation, confirming the correct behavior of the field.\\

 Figure \ref{img_maps} shows the hitmaps of the three configurations that passed the conditioning phase.
 P1 and P2 share the same FC structure F2 and indeed have similar blind spots on the four corners of the sensitive region.
 These are caused by the internal DELRIN pillar which block completely the electron transmission.
-P1 exhibits disuniformity of 2.79 $\pm$ 0.04\% T-B towards the bottom and 3.05 $\pm$ 0.04\% L-R towards the right.
-On the other hand, P2 has 0.44 $\pm$0.04\% T-B and an L–R of 5.44 $\pm$ 0.04\%, with the bottom and left regions favored, respectively.
-As the FC structure is the same, the stronger horizontal asymmetry could be caused by the cathode, supported by the fact that the electrical connections were made on the right and left as visible in the right panel of Figure \ref{img_P2_pic}.
+P1 exhibits disuniformity of 0.46 $\pm$ 0.04\% T-B towards the bottom and 6.25 $\pm$ 0.05\% L-R towards the left.
+On the other hand, P2 has 0.37 $\pm$ 0.04\% T-B and a L–R of 2.71 $\pm$ 0.04\%, with the top and left regions favored, respectively.

 Concerning the configuration P3, the hitmap reveals that, thanks to the use of internal screws instead of pillars, the dead area of the active region is smaller.
 Close to the corners, it is possible to notice that the hitmap, and therefore the reconstructed signal clusters, are deformed with what appears to be a drag towards the tip of the corners.
 This is due to the distortion of the drift electric field closing on the GEM corners which are slightly more outwards than the corner of the field cage.
 Based on the pixel dimension, the distortion region occupies about 6\% of the total area of GIN.
 However, since the F3 structure is design to be already capable of supporting the FC sheet of the dimension required for CYGNO-04, the area affected by distortion in a readout with size of 50x80 cm$^2$ is about 0.1\% and thus considered negligible.
-Concerning the disuniformity P3 presents a T-B of 4.50 $\pm$ 0.05\% and a L–R of 1.03 $\pm$ 0.05\%, with the lower and right regions favored.
+Concerning the disuniformity P3 presents a T-B of 1.89 $\pm$ 0.05\% and a L–R of 1.17 $\pm$ 0.05\%, with the lower and left regions favored.
 Results are summarized in Tab. \ref{table_results}.
 All values are well below the 10\% threshold, and therefore meet the requirements for CYGNO-04.